Convective Space-Time Chaos as a Dynamical Model of Deterministic and Stochastic Turbulence: Space-time duality

 Here $\hat{D}$ is the ``coupling operator'', a spectral representation of which is $\hat{D}(\omega)=(1+i\omega)^{-1}$.
 Such a discrete in ``time'' and continuous in ``space'' model has been used in~\cite{Kuznetsov-Pikovsky-86} (see \cite{Kuznetsov-82} for application of the model~\eqref{eq:spamap} to time-delay systems).

 Representation \eqref{eq:spamap} is mostly suitable for studying periodic in ``space'' $t$ fields, as such a setup is typical in studies of space-time chaos.
 This problem corresponds exactly to the problem of spatial evolution under periodic forcing, formulated at the beginning of Section~\ref{sec:reg}.
 The period of the force $T$ corresponds to the period in ``space'' in \eqref{eq:spamap}.
 The usual largest LE of \eqref{eq:spamap} determines whether the evolution in ``time'' is chaotic or not, for large $T$ it is the same as the spatial LE \eqref{eq:sple}.
 With this space-time duality, reliability discussed in Section~\ref{sec:rel} corresponds to the fact, that the ``temporal'' evolution from two identical ``initial conditions'' will be exactly the same.
-If, however, the ``initial conditions'' are slightly non-identical, then they grow exponentially and after a logarithmically short ``time'' the states of two runs will be different (onset of stochastic turbulence).
-Furthermore, one can characterize the instability related to a non-perfect periodicity of the driving with Bloch-Lyapunov exponent~\cite{Pikovsky-88,Pikovsky-Politi-16}, but we will not go into details.
+If, however, the ``initial conditions'' are slightly non-identical, then the discrepancy grows exponentially and after a logarithmically short ``time'' the states of the two runs will be different (onset of stochastic turbulence).
+Furthermore, one can characterize the instability related to a non-perfect periodicity of the driving with the Bloch-Lyapunov exponent~\cite{Pikovsky-88,Pikovsky-Politi-16}, but we will not go into details.

 Let us now discuss space-time duality for the NHKS equation \eqref{eq:ks1}.
-In this equation, the variables $x$ and $t$ enter highly asymmetrically, and the first derivative in $t$ indicates that evolution is along this variable.
-However, one can argue that for large velocities $V$, one can exchange $t$ and $x$ is an approximate way.
+In this equation, the variables $x$ and $t$ enter highly asymmetrically, and the first derivative with respect to $t$ indicates that evolution is along this variable.
+However, one can argue that for large velocities $V$, one can exchange $t$ and $x$ in an approximate way.
 Let us first make a change of variables $z=Vt$.
 Then \eqref{eq:ks1} reduces to

 If we assume $V$ to be large and neglect terms $\sim 1/V$, then in the leading order $\partial_z=-\partial_x$.
 Then, we substitute higher derivatives in $x$ by higher derivatives in $z$ to obtain